 - We also performed our 500th kidney transplant in 2011—one of only a handful of hospitals in the U.S. to achieve this milestone.

-A 2009 study by the Annie E. Casey Foundation reports that the well-being of Georgia's children ranks 42nd in the nation.
-Children's is taking a lead on improving this ranking as part of our 10-year strategy.
+A 2013 study by the Annie E. Casey Foundation reports that the health of Georgia's children ranks 40th in the nation.
+Children's is taking a lead on improving this ranking as part of our dedication to making kids better today and healthier tomorrow.

 Children's is an academic, strategic or research partner with Emory University School of Medicine, Georgia Institute of Technology, Georgia Cancer Coalition and the Medical College of Georgia.